husamhilal/CloudClue/content/posts/avs-for-azure-expert/index.md

 - **Read-only Lock**: Prevents unintended changes to resource properties to avoid unplanned interruptions.

 {{< notice info >}}
  Enabling locks is a best practice for production environments.
-Keep in mind that only the **Owner** and **User Access Administrator** built-in roles can create or delete management locks.
+Keep in mind that only the **Owner** or **User Access Administrator** built-in roles can create or delete management locks.
 {{< /notice >}}

 ## Unique Features of AVS in Azure Portal